AnyLog-co/documentation/managing data files status.md

 ## The structure of the data files
 The data files contain Time Series Data (TSD) that is organized in JSON format.
 Each file name follows a convention.
-To view the naming comvention use the command:  ```show json file structure```.
+To view the naming comvention use the command:  ```get json file struct```.
 More details are provided below.

 #### The file naming convention